-Dr. Dunlap has worked for more than a decade leading the design and implementation of programs to strengthen and support research competitiveness in science, technology, engineering, and mathematics in the United States and twenty-three countries in Africa, the Middle East, Asia, and Europe.
+Dr. Dunlap, Director of the Research Competitiveness Program, has worked for more than a decade leading the design and implementation of programs to strengthen and support research competitiveness in science, technology, engineering, and mathematics in the United States and twenty-three countries in Africa, the Middle East, Asia, and Europe.
 Among the programs he has created and overseen are:

 - More than twenty international, U.S. merit-reviewed grant competitions;

 - International science policy conferences in Saudi Arabia, Moldova, and Azerbaijan that brought together government and university leaders from more than thirty-five countries;

 - Science funding agency symposia with the U.S. National Science Foundation that brought together program officers and leaders of national funding agencies from South America, Europe, Asia, and Africa;